-With the rapid emergence of new technologies, some of which are co-driven by artificial intelligence, business as usual no longer suffices and new thinking is needed to understand how these changes will impact on society.
+We are in an age of change when the systems and models of previous years no longer apply in full or in part, and new models and syntheses of the way we work, live, lead and manage are emerging.
+With the rapid emergence of new technologies, some of which are being co-driven by artificial intelligence able to make decisions, business as usual no longer suffices and new thinking is needed to understand how these changes will impact on how we will behave in the future and more broadly on society.

-The four presenters in this course are senior academics with significant professional experience in systems thinking, ethics, psychology, complex systems and innovation.
+The four presenters in this course are senior academics with significant professional experience in systems and design thinking, (behavioural) ethics, psychology, complex systems and innovation.

 |Location:||The University of Sydney Business School

 |Cost:||$3,750 ex GST|

 Associate Professor Jean Bogais is a Paris-Sorbonne educated sociologist (PhD) and social & cross-cultural psychologist with over 35-years-experience as an academic and professional working in spaces of violence.
 His practical experience ranges from senior advisor to the UN to front-line specialist in the Maghreb (North Africa) and Southeast Asia.

 M +61 438 724546

 Professor Clinton Free was appointed Academic Director of Executive Education and Global Executive MBA Program Director at the University of Sydney Business School in 2019.

 He brings a wealth of international experience to the role, previously teaching MBA programs at Oxford University, Cornell University and the Queen’s School of Business.